JackyTYang/Fairy/README.md

 ## 📖 Research Homepage

-For more details on Fairy's design, case studies, evaluation tasks, and the full source code, please visit the project [Homepage](https://neosunjz.github.io/FairyResearch).
+For more details on Fairy's design, case studies, evaluation tasks, and the full source code, please visit the project [Homepage]() (In compliance with double-blind review guidelines, this will be released upon acceptance of the paper).

 ## License